History

 Bohm Jr., Rudolf P. DVM, Professor

-Doyle, Lara A. DVM, Veterinarian
+Doyle, Lara A. DVM, Assistant Professor

-Dufour, Jason DVM, Veterinarian
+Dufour, Jason DVM, Assistant Professor

-Kubisch, Michael PhD, Adjunct Assistant Professor
+Kubisch, Michael PhD, Associate Professor

 Ratterree, Marion DVM, Assistant Professor